-OECD (2015): Public Governance Review Slovak Republic: Better Co-Ordination for Better Policies, Services and Results.
-Paris.
-Liptáková, J. (2016): Value for Money Project Implemented, in: Slovak Spectator, July 28 (https://spectator.sme.sk/c/20225671/value-for-money-project-implemented.html).
-Slovenia Score 5 At the beginning of its term, the Cerar government increased the number of ministries from 13 to 16 and changed ministerial portfolios.
+Score 5 At the beginning of its term, the Cerar government increased the number of ministries from 13 to 16 and changed ministerial portfolios.
 By establishing separate ministries for public administration, infrastructure and environment/spatial planning, as well as by creating a ministry without a portfolio responsible for development, strategic projects and cohesion, the Cerar government improved its strategic capacity.
 The strengthening of the Government Office for Development and European Cohesion Policy and the changing procedures associated with the creation of a new ministry for development, strategic projects and cohesion have helped to substantially increase the absorption rate.
 The government's Public Administration Development Strategy 2015-2020 adopted in April 2015 is relatively brief on institutional reform.
+Same goes for the Strategy for the Development of Local Self-Government until 2020, adopted in October 2016.
+The main goal of the strategy is to strengthen local self-government and improve the quality of life at the local level.
+It focuses on strengthening citizen's influence and their participation in decisionmaking by local self-government bodies in order to ensure the efficient use of public resources and the provision of efficient local services.
+However, strategy is very vague and loose, and was not positively accepted by all three associations of municipalities.

-However, one goal has been the fostering of closer cooperation between municipalities in the fields of public services and tourism.
-To address this issue, the Cerar government adopted a strategy for the development of local government in September 2016.
-Citation Government of the Republic of Slovenia (2015): Public Administration 2020: Public Administration Development Strategy 2015-2020.
-Ljubljana (http://www.mju.gov.si/fileadmin/mju.gov.si/pageuploads/JAVNA_UPRAVA/Kakovost/St rategija_razvoja_JU_2015-2020/Strategija_razvoja_ANG_final_web.pdf).
+Government of the Republic of Slovenia (2015): Public Administration 2020: Public Administration DevelopmentStrategy2015-2020.Ljubljana